QualitySoftwareMatters/James.ServiceStubs/README.md

 This will drop both the routes.config and the Templates\Sample.template files in the current directory.

-If you have other questions about how to use the tool, you can run the following command:
+If you have other questions about how to use the tool, you can run the following command to show help.

 ```
 >servicestubs --help